 - What more can I do to be worthy of so many blessings?

-This has been a rewarding subject to thinks about.
-Just writing it down and pondering on it has helped me get my arms around the irrational fear of growing old and becoming irrelevant.
-I am more confident this will not happen to me.
-This also strengthens my testimony of the Love of God for all His children and the greatness of Heavenly Father’s Great and Eternal Plan of Happiness.
-It strengthens my Hope and Confidence in the future.
+This has been a rewarding subject to consider.
+Just thinking and pondering about this (and writing it down) has helped me get my arms around the irrational fear of growing old and becoming irrelevant.
+I am more confident this will not happen to me …not in this life nor in the future.

 (Note: An edited version of this article was published in the Liahona Magazine, January 2021 edition, page 36.)